TheThingsNetwork/docs/_includes/v2-preview/console.md

 ---
 Your Applications and Devices can be managed via [The Things Network Console](https://preview.console.thethingsnetwork.org).

-> Every component in the console has a small <i class="fa fa-question-circle"></i> icon.
+> Every component in the console has a small <i class="ion-ios-help"></i> icon.
 Click the icon for more information.

 ## Prerequisites